rogorido/sistercities/sistercities.md

 ## Extending ggplot2 with other geoms

-As already mentioned, one of the strengths of ggplot2 is that is increasingly becoming a standard for plotting in R. For this reason, a lot of [extensions](http://www.ggplot2-exts.org/) are being added to R. Their use is incredibly easy.
+As already mentioned, one of the strengths of ggplot2 is that is increasingly becoming a standard for plotting in R. For this reason, a lot of [extensions](http://www.ggplot2-exts.org/) are being added to R. You can create with them [network graphs](https://briatte.github.io/ggnetwork/), [radar charts](https://github.com/ricardo-bion/ggradar), [time series graphs](https://github.com/AtherEnergy/ggTimeSeries), and many more.
+Their use is incredibly easy.
 Let's see an example.

 Imagine that we want to plot the number of countries a EU-contry has relationships with.
 That means: with how many countries do for instance german cities have relationships?
 Or: which is the EU country with the most (least) connections?
 We could do this with a barplot, but instead of a barplot we can construct a so called lollipop graph.
 This can be achieved with the package `ggalt` (see [here](https://github.com/hrbrmstr/ggalt)).